 For the ACCUPLACER tests, you will receive a printed copy of your scores immediately.
-We encourage you to bring this copy to an academic advisor who will evaluate your scores and help you choose classes.
+New students are required bring their scores to one of the college's Student Orientation programs.
+There, an adviser will evaluate your scores and help you choose classes.
+Students who already have college credit can bring their scores directly to an adviser.
 The Michigan Test and the English Writing Sample must be evaluated by instructors, which takes 2-5 business days.
 Normally, all scores will be posted to a student's record within 2 business days of receiving final scores from ACCUPLACER or the instructors.

 What happens if I do not do well on the placement tests?